luizfelippesr/magnetizer/Current/program/readme.txt

   readme.txt		#this file
-  rc.py			#generalizes program/CE_###/r.py to read output from multiple runs pc.py			#generalizes program/CE_###/p.py to plot output from multiple runs for comparison purposes CE_###/
+  rc.py			#generalizes program/CE_###/r.py to read output from multiple runs pc.py			#generalizes program/CE_###/p.py to plot output from multiple runs for comparison purposes rcm.py		#generalizes program/rc.py to read output from multiple galaxies from each run pcm.py		#generalizes program/pc.py to plot output from multiple galaxies from each run CE_###/

 In directory "program/CE_###/":